-Easy Data Transform can input from plain text format files.
-Default file extension ".log".
+Easy Data Transform can input from and output to plain text format files.
+Default file extension is ".log" for input and ".log" or ".txt" for output.

-Plain text format is used for outputting semi-structured data, such as computer generated log files.
+Plain text format is used for semi-structured data, such as computer generated log files.

-In plain text format the dataset is read into a single column.
+When inputting plain text the dataset is read into a single column.
 The row delimiter is line feed, carriage return or carriage return+line feed.